jokoul/data-visualization-bar-chart-usa-gdp/README.md

 ## Description

 This is a bar chart app showing the USA Gross Domestic Product (gdp) evolution.I used D3.js library to set a svg canvas.
-Inside the svg I created multiple function to generate scale, draw Bars and axis.
+Inside the svg I created multiple function to generate scale, draw Bars representing gdp data and axis.

 ## Stack